pgupta3005/Coordinated_splicing/README.md

 # Coordinated_splicing

-## Pre-requisites (should be present in the working directory in addition to the six scripts 1-6)
+## Pre-requisites (should be present in the working directory in addition to the scripts)

 ### Files to be made